tiy-trailblazers/trailblazers/README.md

 ##### Testing

-The test directory holds unit tests in a bdd format for the current repo's code.
-Testing is corraborated with [mocha](https://mochajs.org/) and [chai](http://chaijs.com/).
+The test directory in ```app\assets\tests``` holds unit tests in a bdd format for the current repo's code.
+Testing is corroborated with [mocha](https://mochajs.org/) and [chai](http://chaijs.com/).
 Link to documentation if necessary.
 Add tests directly to test files if necessary.

 ### Back End